AndrewHyland757/hangman-game/README.md

 ### Goals

-* To create a fun and challenging game that is simple and engaging
+* To create a fun and challenging game that is simple and engaging.
 * The game should be challenging enough to incite the player to continue playing.